Validate Web SDK implementations with Experience Platform Debugger

 You can also validate the Identity Map details:

-1. Log into the Luma site using the credentials test@adobe.com/test
+1. Log in to the Luma site using the credentials test@adobe.com/test

 2. Return to the Luma homepage